djalbat/occam-open-cli/README.md

 The `open` command line tool will leverage [Git](https://git-scm.com/) to provide similar functionality to [npm](https://www.npmjs.com/), but for Occam projects.

 Although a remote service would be needed, there is no intention to hold source code remotely.
 This is what is meant by leveraging Git.
+Package names would mirror repository names although the treatment of package names will be case insensitive.

 ## Installation